 Buying an Internal Frame Pack for Hiking and Backpacking

-While there are daypacks and even larger backpacking backpacks that lack one or more of these components, the backpacker looking for his or her first back pack should buy one that has an internal frame, a well-fitted hip belt and adjustable shoulder straps.
+While there are daypacks and even larger backpacking backpacks that lack one or more of these components, the backpacker looking for his or her first backpack should buy one that has an internal frame, a well-fitted hip belt, and adjustable shoulder straps.

 An Internal Frame Backpack Transfers the Weight of the Load to the Backpacker’s Hips

-The backpack’s frame is critical to the comfort and the overall effectiveness of the backpack.
-Internal frame packs are definitely the way to go as they provide a level of flexibility that enhances both balance and comfort.
+The backpack’s frame is critical to the comfort and overall effectiveness of the backpack.
+Internal frame packs are definitely the way to go as they provide a level of flexibility that enhances balance and comfort.

 Internal frame packs generally possess a couple of metal (usually aluminum) stays that are fitted into sleeves within the pack.
-These metal stays contour to the curvature of the hiker’s back and, frequently, can be removed from their sleeves and fine-tuned for the perfect fit.
+This metal stays contour to the curvature of the hiker’s back and, frequently, can be removed from their sleeves and fine-tuned for the perfect fit.

-A Broad Hip Belt positions the Backpack’s Load over the Hip Bones
+A Broad Hip Belt positions the Backpack’s Load over the Hip Bones.

 Because the purpose of the frame is to transfer the load to the hips, the backpack must have a broad hip belt that distributes the weight evenly onto the hips.
 Most hip belts will fasten in the front with a large plastic buckle and will allow the hiker to adjust the waist size as needed.

 This results in discomfort at best, but it can also lead to bruising and even muscular-skeletal injuries.
 The best hip belt is actually reasonably stiff and will present lots of surface area specific to the hiker’s pelvic shape.

 Adjustable Shoulder Straps Keep the Backpack in Place When Hiking

 While the shoulder straps do take a small percentage of the load, they are far more important in terms of keeping the load in place and helping the hiker maintain balance, especially in technical terrain.
 Like the hip belt, the backpacker should avoid comfortable-looking, “puffy” shoulder straps.

 Most Quality Backpacks Come in Many Sizes

 Most of the quality backpacking backpacks on the market come in several sizes.
 The hiker should look for a backpack size that best matches his or her torso length and which has a hip belt suited for his or her pelvic profile.